Rovers (Australia): History

 Scouting in Australia in various forms and organisations started after the publication of fortnightly pamphlets which later formed Scouting for Boys, in 1908.
 The minimum age of a scout youth member was generally 10 to 18-years-of-age.
 The loss of young men at 18 to the movement was considered an issue, with some kept on in minor roles, became scoutmasters, or formed an Old Scouts' Club.
 In 1910 in Victoria, a 'Corps of Guides' section was proposed for those boys not wishing to become scoutmasters or assistant scout masters, but 'desirous to continuing their scout practice in real earnest', and between 16 and 25 years of age.

 By 1917, in England the Senior Scout Scheme was created for boys over fifteen, and were known as 'Rovers'.
-(Today's Venturer Scout section, and formerly Senior Scouts, was not created until 1946.)
+(Today's Venturer Scout section, known initially as Senior Scouts, was not created until 1946.)

-In late-1918 as young men returned from World War I back to Australia and sought outlets with like-minded others.
-Rover section was officially adopted in 1918.
-As well as acting as leaders to youth sections, some chose to form rover patrols and undertake activities, many service-related, as a team.
-During the 1920s, these became named rover crews.
-The first Australian rover is thought to have been Eric Booth from the 1st Chatswood Scout Troop in New South Wales.
+In late-1918 as young men returned from World War I back to Australia they sought outlets with like-minded others.
+The Rover section was officially adopted in 1918.
+As well as acting as leaders to youth sections, some chose to form Rover Patrols and undertake activities, many service-related, as a team.
+During the 1920s, these became named Rover 'Crews'.
+The first Australian Rover is thought to have been Eric Booth from the 1st Chatswood Scout Troop in New South Wales.
 After serving in the war, he was invested in the United Kingdom in November 1918 and given the charge to introduce Rover Scouting in Australia.
-After returning home to 1st Chatswood, he invested Arthur Hindwood, who is believed to be the first rover invested in Australia.
+After returning home to 1st Chatswood, he invested Arthur Hindwood, who is believed to be the first Rover invested in Australia.

 In early 1919, the Tasmanian Boy Scouts' Association received correspondence from the London-based Commissioner for Overseas Dominions, regarding 'dealing with the maintenance of Rover Scouts or older boy's classes.
-The need for something to keep the adolescent lad in touch with the movement is recognised'.
+The need for something to keep the adolescent lad in touch with the Movement is recognised'.

 Impacted by the Great War, by 1920, the 'Rover' scheme was operational, members needing to be a minimum of 16 years, and a minimum height of 5 ft 4 in, with 'reasonable physical development... [to conduct their own affairs] to a more advanced standard than Scouts'.
-The uniform was the scout khaki, with red shoulder straps (with 'S.S.' on them for 'Senior Scouts), red garter tabs instead of green at the top of their socks, and 1 in bands instead of half-inch bands on their scout hat.
-Both Senior Scouts and Rovers troops existed.
-Some rover units in existence about this time included:
+The uniform was the Scout khaki, with red shoulder straps (with 'S.S.' on them for 'Senior Scouts), red garter tabs instead of green at the top of their socks, and 1 in bands instead of half-inch bands on their Scout hat.
+Both Senior Scouts and Rover Troops existed.
+Some Rover Units in existence about this time included: